-- Loan to display with permanent collection , Koninklijk Kabinet van Schilderijen Mauritshuis, The Hague, 2002-2004, no catalogue.
+- Loan for display with permanent collection , Koninklijk Kabinet van Schilderijen Mauritshuis, The Hague, 2002-2004.

 The original, medium-weight, plain-weave fabric support has been lined with the tacking margins trimmed.
 Cusping on all sides indicates that the original dimensions have been retained.
 The ground consists of two layers: a lower layer containing white and red pigments and an upper midtone gray layer.
 The upper gray layer acts as a middle tone from which the artist worked both up and down, applying lighter tones to create the sky, ships, and buildings and darker tones to define foliage of the middleground.

 The paint is applied in thin layers, both opaque and translucent, blended wet-into-wet with minimal brushmarking and no appreciable impasto.
 When creating the sky, Cuyp appears to have applied a lighter gray blue over the middle tone gray, and then scraped through it with the butt end of his brush to place the outlines of forms against the sky.
 This indented line is visible under magnification only in the sky, in the following areas: along the outline of the left mounted figure and in parts of the left outline of his horse’s head, in the left side of the cloud, and intermittently where the foliage in the trees at the top right meets the sky.
 This technique may have been used to refine outlines in places rather than as a tool for general placement, since the line is not apparent in all areas.
 It is also possible that this indented line was once more generally visible, but that it was occasionally covered up by succeeding layers of paint.